How to get around in Davos

 Davos Klosters Card

-Those staying one night or more receive the Davos Klosters Card, offering you free transportation on local buses, mountain transport as well as free or discounted access to local facilities.
+Guests staying one night or more receive the Davos Klosters Card, offering free transportation on local buses, mountain transport as well as free or discounted access to local facilities.
 Note that winter discounts and summer discounts may vary.
 Be sure to check your train pass for discounts too.